 No details of the complaint have been made public, but it is believed to relate to an issue of poor governance raised by Dr Percy, including the setting of senior salaries at Christ Church, among them his own.

-The Dean of Christ Church is not being hounded out of office for wanting an extra £10K for himself, but because he wanted to reform the mechanism and throw some light on the “poor governance” of the self-serving body which sets the salaries of College fellows.
+The Dean of Christ Church is being hounded out of office because he wanted to reform an archaic mechanism and throw some light on the “poor governance” of the self-serving body which sets the salaries of College fellows.
 They objected to his interference, and determined to rid themselves of this meddlesome priest.
 That is to say, as much of the reporting states, they subjected him to “a hellish bullying campaign” – to the extent that he was forced to take sick leave.

 Now, bullying is not a case of being shouted at a few times, or having a mobile phone thrown in your general direction, or being occasionally humiliated by one’s superior in front of colleagues.
 These may indeed be unnerving or upsetting experiences, and undoubtedly constitute forms of harassment, yet the victim can usually move on with a slightly thickened skin of life’s experience: there’s no real harm done.
 Some people are just terse and unpleasant to deal with, and some even more so.

 No, bullying is far, far worse than this, emanating, as it does, from a plane of evil which is rarely understood by those who have never been victims of the systematic, chronic, manipulative drip-drip-drip of damaging innuendo and dishonourable inference.
 Real bullying is when those in power suddenly decide to turn on you with a ferocious determination to destroy your soul and completely eradicate the physical remains.
 They must ascend, so you will be reduced to nothing.
 When a person is victimised, undermined and discredited irreparably, with no means of securing justice, the physical, mental, emotional and professional costs are unimaginable.